gnachman/iterm2-website/source/automatic-profile-switching.md

 The UI tries to prevent you from entering the same rule in two different profiles, but if that does happen then one profile is chosen arbitrarily.

+### Automatic Reversion

+After APS switches a session's profile, its rules may eventually cease to match (for example, the hostname changes back to "localhost" because an ssh session ends).
+If no profile has a matching rule, the session's original profile will be restored.

+#### Implementation

+Each session maintains a stack of profiles.
+Initially, the stack contains the profile the session was created with.
+When the username, hostname, or path changes, iTerm2 finds the best-matching profile.
+If some profile has a matching rule, one of two things happens:

+  * If that profile is already on the stack, profiles above that one will be removed from the stack and the session will switch to that profile.
+  * Failing that, the profile will be pushed on the stack and the session will switch to that profile.

+If no profile has a matching rule, the stack is emptied (except for the first entry, the original profile for the session) and the session reverts to its original profile.

 ### Triggers

 Since it's impractical to install shell integration everywhere (for example, as *root*), there will be times when you need to write a trigger to detect the current username or hostname.
 Please see the *Triggers* section of <a href="/shell_integration.html">Shell Integration</a> for details.